Skip to main content

 Where we see growth in 2026

 The programs with genuine tailwinds heading into 2026 are: UAE Golden Visa (broadening eligibility categories driving continued volume growth); Grenada (E-2 Treaty pathway gaining recognition among Indian and Chinese applicants with US ambitions); Georgia (digital nomad and entrepreneur growth from Eastern Europe and South Asia); and Portugal IFICI (the NHR successor programme is narrower but the overall Portugal package — lifestyle, Golden Visa, IFICI — remains compelling for qualifying professionals).
-Malta MEIN, despite its fee increase, maintains a near-unique position as the only EU citizenship program and will continue to attract the highest-budget applicants.
+Malta MEIN — for years the only EU citizenship programme — is gone, repealed in July 2025 after the CJEU ruled it unlawful.
+The highest-budget applicants who would have bought it have nowhere equivalent to go: there is no longer any route by which a payment produces an EU passport, and the residence-then-naturalise pathways that remain take years and require you to actually live somewhere.

 Ready to explore your options?